Tele-communications in Asia: computer, internet access, fax, cell- line-

 around this problem is being able to cloak or disguise your real IP address

-by replacing it with one from a particular country.
+by replacing it with one from another country.
+This is known as a VPN

 Apart from anonymous browsing, bypassing national site blocking etc, you can